-memoRANDOM my photo blog.
+memoRANDOM my blog

+Fall 2021.
 I have not been adding to memoRANDOM for a while.
 Since the last one, the Royals have been to two World Series and the Chiefs have been to two Super Bowls.
 A lot happened in between, like the 2016 election and result, coronavirus, mass protests against systemic racism and police brutality after the police killing of George Floyd, the Great Resignation, the Capitol insurrection, the 2020 election, protests against Asian hate, vaccines, more coronavirus/delta and a lot more.

 The Star has started a ‘Reimagined Print’ effort.